KyleGospo/docs.bazzite.gg/src/index.md

 - [:fontawesome-solid-circle-arrow-down: **Updates & Rollbacks**][updateindex]{ style="font-size: 1.1rem" }

-  Upgrades for Desktop images are automatic daily and apply on a reboot while Bazzite-Deck images let you handle updating through Steam.

-  If a regression occurs then rollback to the previous deployment or rebase back temporarily to a good Bazzite Build within the last 90 days without losing personal files!
+  Hassle-free updates and if a regression occurs then rollback to the previous deployment or rebase back temporarily to an earlier Bazzite build within the last 90 days without losing personal files.

   - [Updating Guide][updates]
   - [Rollback System Updates][rollbacks]